Princess Bubblegum

-Princess Bonnibel Bubblegum (also called Bonnie or PB, occasionally P-bubs) is a fictional character in the American animated television series Adventure Time, created by Pendleton Ward.
+Princess Bonnibel Bubblegum (also called Bonnie or PB, occasionally Peebles or P-bubs) is a fictional character in the American animated television series Adventure Time and resulting franchise, created by Pendleton Ward.
 She is voiced by Hynden Walch.

-Princess Bubblegum rules the Candy Kingdom, which other "Candy People" inhabit.
-She is good friends with the series' protagonists Finn the Human and Jake the Dog, first appearing with them in Ward's 2008 pilot.
-Bonnie's sexuality has not been officially confirmed.
-Reviewers have argued that she is either bisexual, non-binary, queer, lesbian, or a combination of some of the latter, as both live in a world where "sexuality is somewhat fluid."
-In the series finale of Adventure Time, "Come Along with Me", Bonnie and Marcy shared on-screen kiss, confirming their relationship.
+Princess Bonnibel Bubblegum is the ruler of the Candy Kingdom, which other "Candy People" inhabit.
+She is good friends with the series' protagonists Finn the Human and Jake the Dog, first appearing alongside them in Ward's 2008 pilot.
+Princess Bubblegum is the living incarnation of the Candy Elemental, formed from a massive, blob-like, pink gum biomass known as the "Mother Gum" in the years following the Mushroom War.
+In addition to ruling the Candy Kingdom, Princess Bubblegum is also a brilliant scientist, dedicating her life to improving the existence of her kingdom's citizens, regularly making scientific breakthroughs in her lab.
+Princess Bubblegum's sexual orientation has not been officially confirmed, however, in the series finale of Adventure Time, "Come Along with Me", she and Marceline the Vampire Queen shared an on-screen kiss, confirming their romantic relationship.

+A gender-swapped version of Princess Bubblegum called Prince Gumball appeared in the third-season episode "Fionna and Cake".

 Character

 Personality

-Bubblegum is typically very kind and compassionate, having a strong sense of justice, though she shows a dark side when provoked.
-She is brilliant, responsible for creating the Candy People and various devices, including a miniature time machine.
+Bubblegum is typically very kind and compassionate, having a strong sense of justice, sometimes despairing of her responsibilities.
+She is brilliant, creating the Candy People and various devices, including a miniature time machine.
 She is fluent in German and Korean, using the latter language to communicate with her friend Lady Rainicorn.
 Bubblegum is skeptical of magic, refusing to acknowledge it as anything other than “scientific principles presented like mystical hoodoo.”

-Bubblegum is highly protective of the Candy People and cares deeply for their safety, but is secretly strained by the pressures of ruling and expresses a desire for freedom.
-Following a near-death experience at the end of the second season, she starts to isolate herself and becomes overprotective of the Candy People, even exhibiting authoritarian tendencies temporarily in the fifth season.
+Bubblegum's leadership is paternalistic due to her subjects being naive and childlike.
+She believes that, without a guiding hand, they'd quickly destroy themselves.
+Bubblegum is highly protective of the Candy People and cares deeply for their safety, but is secretly strained by the pressures of ruling and expresses a desire for freedom from responsibility for her actions.
+Following a near-death experience at the end of the second season, she starts to isolate herself and becomes overprotective of the Candy People, even exhibiting authoritarian tendencies temporarily in the fifth season such as installing multiple cameras in the kingdom and implanting tracking chips in every citizen.
 At the end of the sixth season, Bubblegum is deposed as ruler following an election, where she realizes she has made the Candy People too unintelligent.
 Following the miniseries Stakes, Bubblegum is reinstated as ruler and becomes less overprotective.